So this is a recorded live stream of splinter bids opposite major bids.

 In this long video we cover the rule of 26 and we also use RKCB to bid slams more confidently.

-There are many different types that people play Bergen raises…
+There are many different types of Bergen raises that people play.
+We shall start with the classic Bergen raise convention…

 After an opening bid of 1 Major (5 card suit) the responses are: